 - Will they pay their bill?
 Get a retainer or partial payment upfront.
 If they resist or try to bargain, stop.
 As noted legal author Jay Foonberg says, "It's better to NOT do the work and not get paid." - Will they be reasonable to work with?
 Respect your advice?
 Treat you and your team courteously?
 Miserable clients create miserable lawyers and staff.
 They're the first ones to file a grievance or malpractice suit.
 Don't accept or tolerate abusive clients.
 Life's too short. - Is the work within your skill set?
-Many a malpractice claim has stemmed from taking the wrong work.
+Many a malpract the wrong work.

-In addition, effective initial client education is critical to a good client relationship and getting paid.
-Understand that most people don't have any idea how the whole attorney thing will go, so they get nervous and distrustful.
-If they're not told how the process will look, they'll make it up for themselves - and you get to be wrong.

-There is a specific structure for good client education and intake.
-It should explain the process, detail how clients will be communicated with, offer an estimate of the timeline, and explain each team member's role and other specifics of the relationship.
+In addition, effective initial client education is critica getting paid.
+Understand that most people don't have thing will go, so they get nervous and distrustful.
+If the look, they'll make it up for themselves - and you get process, detail how clients will be communicated with, offer an estimate of the timeline, and explain each team member's role and other specifics of the relationship.